vabe0003/ECE4078_Lab_2025_H2/README.md

 ### Lab room 224, 16 Alliance

-You have been provided card access to room 224 outside of lab hours (but during office hours - ie. up to 6pm, and no weekends) so you may use the space for testing your robots outside of classes.
-However, be mindful there are other classes that will run in room 224, so please vacate the room when other classes are running.
-There will be no official booking system through us, so please provide usage of the arenas fairly to each other.
+You will not receive card access to room 224 outside of lab hours due to OH&S reasons.
+However, the teaching team might open up the labs during the busy weeks (ie. close to milestones/final demo) for you to use the space for testing your robots outside of classes during business hours.
+This will be communicated through the forums.
+We highly encourage you to get all the data you need during your allocated lab session, and to use the other existing arena spaces for testing.

 ### Hargrave library